sthiede/Comparative_Genomics/day1_morning/README.md

 Note: You will learn creating reference databases in our afternoon session.

 >i.
 Get an interactive cluster node to start running programs.
 Use the shortcut that we created in .bashrc file for getting into interactive flux session.

-How to know if you are in interactive session: you should see "username@nyx" in your command prompt
+How do you know if you are in interactive session?: you should see "username@nyx" in your command prompt

 ```
 iflux